 - Keystone Health Plan East (Independence Blue Cross HMO)

 - QCC Insurance Company (Independence Blue Cross PPO)

 - UPMC Health Coverage

 How much does health insurance cost in Pennsylvania?

 There are a lot of factors that determine how much health insurance will cost you.
 This includes your age, gender, marital status, and the state that you live in.

-Pennsylvania residents expect to pay $622 per person monthly, based on a Silver plan.
+Based on a Silver plan, Pennsylvania residents expect to pay $622 per person monthly.

 |Metal Tier||Cheapest Plan||Monthly Premium||Deductible||Maximum-Out-of-Pocket|

 |Silver||UPMC VirtualCare Silver||$315||$4,500||$8,700|

 |Gold||UPMC Advantage Gold HSA||$280||$3,100||$4,000|